Muhammad bin Tughluq: Failure of token currency

 During the reign of Muhammad bin Tughlaq (1325–1351 CE), he introduced a bold but disastrous economic experiment — the issue of token currency made of brass and copper, which were to circulate at the same value as silver coins.
 His idea was inspired by the Chinese practice of using token coins.

 However, the plan failed badly.
-Since there was no strict system to control minting, people started making counterfeit coins at home using brass and copper.
+Since there was no strict system to control minting due to a lack of a government coin making machine, people started making counterfeit coins at home using brass and copper.
 Soon, the market was flooded with fake coins, and the value of the new currency collapsed.
-Traders and common people refused to accept them, and chaos spread throughout the empire.
+Foreign traders and common people refused to accept them, and chaos spread throughout the empire.

 The contemporary historian Ziauddin Barani, in his famous chronicle Tarikh-i-Firuz Shahi, wrote about this failure in detail.
 He criticized Muhammad bin Tughlaq for his impractical and hasty experiments, saying that although the Sultan was intelligent and ambitious, his policies often failed because they were poorly executed and ahead of their time.